What is Krill Oil?

 Take 3 capsules daily, preferably shortly before meals.

 *NRVs: Nutrient reference values for the daily intakes as defined in Regulation (EU) No 1169/2011.
 N/A: no NRVs defined.

 Q: How soon will I receive my parcel?

 A: We are striving to provide the best quality services.
 Delivery time depends on the delivery address and other circumstances.
 Usually, you receive your order within a week.
-In rare cases, it may take up to 14 days.
+In some rare situations, it can take 14 to 30 days.

 Q: Are there any additional charges?

 A: Shipments sent internationally are sold exclusive of VAT and may be subject to import duties and taxes, which may be levied once a shipment reaches your country.
 Any additional charges for customs clearance are payable by you, the customer.
 We have no control over these charges and are unable to reimburse any costs incurred regardless of the circumstances.
 For details of Customs charges, please consult your own Customs authorities for the latest rates.

 Q: How much am I charged for shipping?

 A: Shipping rates are charged based on a calculation of the